-The Superintendent of Facilities is responsible for ensuring the ongoing operation of clean, safe, well maintained facilities to support students, staff and public.
+The Superintendent of Facilities is responsible for ensuring the ongoing operation of clean, safe, well-maintained facilities to support students, staff and public.

-The Superintendent of Facilities shall establish written processes to manage facilities, monitor service requests and preventative maintenance projects as well as provide for capital asset management.
-These processes will include maintaining current data on the status of each facility, including updating the records as major repairs or replacement of facilities and equipment occurs.

-The Superintendent of Facilities shall monitor Service Requests and Preventative Maintenance projects quarterly, or more frequently as required and provide an annual report to the Board that includes a review of the maintenance priorities and a measurement of progress towards the Board's service request completion targets, maintenance project management goals, facilities cost index objectives, and other targets as required.

-The Superintendent of Facilities shall use information obtained from the facility audit as well as annual inspections of all facilities by facilities department staff.
+- 1.1 Establish processes to manage facilities, monitor service requests and preventative maintenance projects as well as provide for capital asset management.
+These processes will include maintaining current data on the status of each facility, including updating the records as major repairs or replacement of facilities and equipment occurs through the use of Asset Planner. - 1.2 Monitor service requests and preventative maintenance projects quarterly, or more frequently as required and provide an annual accountability report to the Board that includes a review of the maintenance priorities and a measurement of progress towards the Board's service request completion targets, maintenance project management goals, facilities cost index objectives, and other targets as required. - 1.3 Use information obtained from the facility audit as well as annual inspections of all facilities by facilities department staff. - 1.4 Meet annually with principals to review the facility with respect to maintenance items, program space as well as any capital works that may be planned for the school facility and grounds. - 1.5 Responsible for implementation and compliance of all provisions with the Saskatchewan Employment Act. - 1.6 Establish safe work procedures and practices as outlined in the Facilities Safety Manuals.

-All Schools receive at least one formal Cleaning and Caretaking review annually.
-This review shall be conducted by the Manager of Caretaking.
-Results of this review shall be discussed with all parties (principal, head caretaker, Superintendent of Facilities) to ensure the expected level of Cleaning in SRPSD facilities is met
+- 1.7 Work with the Manager of Maintenance to finalize the annual maintenance and repair program with respect to priorities and budget allocations. - 1.8 Work with the Manager of Caretaking to ensure at least one formal cleaning and caretaking review is conducted on all schools annually.
+The results shall be discussed with the principal, head caretaker, and Superintendent of Facilities to confirm the expected level of cleaning in SRPSD facilities is met.

-The Superintendent of Facilities shall meet annually with principals to review the facility with respect to Maintenance items, program space as well as any capital works that may be planned for the school facility and grounds.

-The Superintendent of Facilities works with the Manager of Maintenance to finalize the annual maintenance and repair program with respect to priorities and budget allocations.

-The Superintendent of Facilities is responsible for implementation and compliance with all provisions with the Occupational Health and Safety Act.
-The Superintendent of Facilities shall also establish safe work procedures and practices as outlined in the Facilities Safety Manuals.